blaqkube/mysql-operator/docs/developers/welcome.md

 - Clone the project with `git clone https://github.com/blaqkube/mysql-operator`
 - Go into the operator subdirectory `cd mysql-operator/mysql-operator`
 - Install the CRDs to your default namespace `make install`
+- Make sure you have installed an HTTP proxy as described in the previous section
 - Run controllers outside of your cluster `make run ENABLE_WEBHOOKS=false`

 The operator should start.
 Once done, you can create a MySQL instance with the